GrammaTech/ddisasm/doc/AuxData.md

 stdout:
     201020    .zero 8
  ```
- The entry in the Bss section contains a COPY relocation that will copy
- the content of stdout from glibc into the reserved slot.
- Unfortunately, we don't have a way to tell the linker to generate
- a copy relocation for the existing slot at address `201020`.
-Therefore, we will ignore
- the slot and let the linker reserve a new one.
+The entry in the Bss section contains a COPY relocation that will copy the content of stdout from glibc into the reserved slot.
+Unfortunately, we don't have a way to tell the linker to generate a copy relocation for the existing slot at address `201020`.
+Therefore, we will ignorethe slot and let the linker reserve a new one.

- We do this by renaming the defined symbol `stdout` to `stout_copy` and adding
+We do this by:
+  - Renaming the defined symbol `stdout` to `stout_copy`
+  - The symbolic expressions still point to this renamed symbol
- a symbol forwarding entry `stdout_copy` -> `stdout`.
+  - The symbol forwarding entry `stdout_copy` -> `stdout` forwards the renamed symbol to an undefined copy of the symbol with the original name.

  As a result the code will be printed as:
  ```
     mov RAX,QWORD PTR [RIP+stdout] # note that this still points to stdout_copy, but it is being redirected.